-Aliases are a little-used field on the Account Maintenance window meant for an abbreviation or shortcut to a G/L account.
+Aliases are a little-used field on the Account Maintenance window meant for an abbreviation or shortcut to a GL account.
 During implementations they are often ignored and left blank.

 How to use it

-- Click on Expansion Button (blue arrow) or use CTRL-Q in transaction windows (see Things to keep in mind below for a caveat)
+- Click on Expansion Button (blue arrow) or use CTRL-Q in transaction windows (see "things to keep in mind" below for a caveat).

-- Type in your alias (case sensitive!)
+- Type in the alias (case sensitive!).

-- Tab off the field
+- Tab off the field.

 Reasons to use it

-- Aliases can increase the adoption rate of converting to a new G/L account structure by using old account numbers as part of the alias until users get to know the new account numbers.
+- Aliases can increase the adoption rate of converting to a new GL account structure by using old account numbers as part of the alias until users get to know the new account numbers.

 Things to keep in mind

 - Aliases are case sensitive.
-Before implementing this feature, poll your users to see how they would key in shortcuts.
+Before implementing this feature, poll the users to see how they would key in shortcuts.
 Do they keep their CAPS LOCK button on all the time?
 Would they want to have spaces in the alias shortcut?
-Consider keeping all aliases similar – all lowercase, all uppercase or in some kind of pattern so everyone knows how to key them in.
+Consider keeping all aliases similar - all lowercase, all uppercase or in some kind of pattern so everyone knows how to key them in.

-- The Alias field is 20 characters long, alpha-numeric.
+- The Alias field is 20 characters long, alpha numeric.

 - Aliases must be unique.
 See Tips below for how to handle multiple departments or other areas where it's hard to create unique aliases.

 - The CTRL-Q shortcut ONLY works in certain transaction windows.
-This shortcut does not work in windows like Account Maintenance and it also does not appear to work in ALL transaction windows.
-I.E. it does not work in the Miscellaneous Cheque window for some reason.
+This shortcut does not work in windows like Account Maintenance, and it also does not appear to work in ALL transaction windows.
+I.E., it does not work in the Miscellaneous Cheque window for some reason.
 However, it does work in the vast majority of common transaction entry windows!